syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/Grid-Designer.md

 ---
 layout: post
-title: Grid Designer for Syncfusion Essential WindowsForms
+title: Grid Designer in Windows Forms GridGrouping control | Syncfusion
-description: This section provides the information about various options of designer setting for GridGroupingControl
+description: Learn about Grid Designer support in Syncfusion Windows Forms GridGrouping (GridGroupingControl) control and more details.
 platform: WindowsForms
 control: GridGrouping
 documentation: ug
 ---

-# Grid Designer
+# Grid Designer in Windows Forms GridGrouping (GridGroupingControl)
 The GridGroupingControl has strong designer support.
 The user can control all aspects of grid's appearance through the designer.
 Additional commands (verbs) will let you save layouts and restore them.

 The user can also use preview feature that will allow you load data into your control and then further set the GridGroupingControl properties that can be persisted as design-time properties.